 Thank you to those who participated during the March for Life Jan.
 26-28th in Washington DC and those who continue to pray and support human life, from conception until natural death.

-OUTREACH: Our outreach efforts include Gifts for Babies in Jesus’ Name, held in conjuction with Epiphany Sunday in January, which is a collection drive of maternity and baby clothes, along with other baby items and monetary donations supporting Birthright of Falmouth; last July we sold generously donated yard sale items, with proceeds to help women’s pregnancy centers, including the purchase of an ultrasound machine by Abundant Hope in Attleboro; and we hope to host a family night soon.
+OUTREACH: Our outreach efforts include our annual Gifts for Babies in Jesus’ Name, held in conjuction with Epiphany Sunday in January, which is a collection drive of maternity and baby clothes, along with other baby items and monetary donations supporting Birthright of Falmouth; each July we sell generously donated yard sale items, with proceeds to help women’s pregnancy centers, including the purchase of an ultrasound machine by Abundant Hope in Attleboro; and we hope to host a family night soon.
 The group annually holds a 40 Days for Life prayer campaign beginning near the end of September and we welcome visitors to St. Elizabeth Church during the annual Christmas in Edgartown festivities.
 There are various brochures in the racks by the front door of the churches.

 We are a people of life!
 For more information contact

 Love for Life members Margaret Penicaud, Donna Gazaille, Sue Pagliccia, Jean Billingham and Angela Candreva with some of the Gifts for Babies in Jesus’ Name first collection drive.